Alpakka31/rgudw/README.md

   - tqdm

 ### How-To
-To install the required Python dependencies you need to either use your Linux distribution's package manager or use Python's pip package manager
+To install the required Python dependencies you need to either use your BSD/Linux distribution's package manager or use Python's pip package manager

 ### Usage
-rgudw.py is easy to use
+rgudw is easy to use
 Open your favourite terminal program and run `python3 rgudw.py path/to/games.yml` or `python3 rgudw.py GAME12345`